home-assistant/architecture/adr/0010-integration-configuration.md

 To protect project goals and to provide clarity to our users and contributors, we’re introducing the following rules on how integrations need to be configured:

-- Integrations that communicate with devices and/or services are configured via a config flow.
+- Integrations that communicate with devices and/or services are only configured via the UI.
 In rare cases, we can make an exception.
-- All other integrations are configured via YAML or via Storage Collections.
+- All other integrations are configured via YAML or via the UI.

 These rules apply to all new integrations.
 Existing integrations that should not have a YAML configuration, are allowed and encouraged to implement a